pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 ## Health Expenditure Data

 We will begin with looking a health-expenditure data set analysed in _Bayesian Nonparametrics for Causal Inference and Missing Data_ .
-The telling feature about this data set is absence of obvious causal impact on expenditure due to the presence of smoking.
+The telling feature about this data set is the absence of obvious causal impact on expenditure due to the presence of smoking.
 We follow the authors and try and model the effect of `smoke` on the logged out `log_y`.

 ```{code-cell} ipython3
 df = pd.read_csv("../data/meps_bayes_np_health.csv", index_col=["Unnamed: 0"])